pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 All templates, scripts, and materials in this chapter are living documents that should be continuously improved based on actual performance data.
 The Ohu Family Enterprise's marketing and sales success depends on consistent application, regular testing, and continuous optimization.

-**Final Reminder**: Marketing and sales are not one-time activitiesâ€”they require consistent effort, regular optimization, and continuous improvement.
+**Final Reminder**: Marketing and sales are not one-time activities—they require consistent effort, regular optimization, and continuous improvement.
 Use these templates as starting points, customize them for your specific situation, test everything, and always be improving based on data and feedback.

 ### Template Customization Guide

 **How to Customize Templates for Your OpCo**:

 **Step 1: Replace Placeholders**:
-- [Company Name] â†’ Your actual company name
+- [Company Name] → Your actual company name
-- [Service] â†’ Your specific service
+- [Service] → Your specific service
-- [Industry] â†’ Your industry
+- [Industry] → Your industry
-- [Target Audience] â†’ Your ideal customer
+- [Target Audience] → Your ideal customer
-- [Problem] â†’ Your customer's main problem
+- [Problem] → Your customer's main problem
-- [Solution] â†’ How you solve it
+- [Solution] → How you solve it
-- [Benefit] â†’ Key benefits you provide
+- [Benefit] → Key benefits you provide

 **Step 2: Add Your Brand Elements**:
 - Insert your logo